screwylad/The-Sacred-Kadamiya-Tariqa/README.md

 # The Sacred Kadamiya Tariqa Website

-This repository contains the official website for The Sacred Kadamiya Tariqa, providing information about spiritual practices, hierarchy, rules, and contact information.
+This repository contains the official website for The Sacred Kadamiya Tariqa, a mystical Islamic path of enlightenment that emphasizes self-knowledge, spiritual growth, and service to humanity.

 ## Features